-Samsung, after neglecting its budget and mid-range smartphone market for years, has finally found a way to revive its forgoing reputation in this price segment with the launch of the newly revamped Galaxy A series.
-Samsung Galaxy A30 is a part of that effort that is just above the A10 and A20 in the hierarchy and priced at PKR 39,999 at the time of launch.
+After neglecting its budget and mid-range smartphone market for years, Samsung has finally found a way to revive its forgoing reputation in this price segment with the launch of the newly revamped Galaxy A series.

 Samsung Galaxy A30 specs

 - Chipset: Exynos 7904

 - RAM/ROM: 4GB/64GB

 Design is the only category where Samsung has an unmatched victory.
 The new Galaxy A30 carries similar build and design as the affordable Galaxy A20 smartphone.
 It has a polycarbonate back, which looks like a glass-finish, and the company refers to it as a “Glasstic” body.

 Just like the Galaxy A20, this smartphone is also not just a fingerprint magnet but a delicate device that can get scratched pretty easily and thus needs to be protected with a phone case and a screen protector at all times.

 At the back, the placement of rear camera modules is at the top left side while the fingerprint sensor rests comfortably in the middle.

 There is an Infinity-U notch at the front of the smartphone that houses the selfie shooter of Galaxy A30.
 At the same time, there are minimum bezels on the display unless you count the slightly more prominent chin at the bottom, which does not cause any problem while viewing any content on the device.